-Building Capital Expenditure in Australia averaged 1.09 percent from 1987 until 2022, reaching an all time high of 52.90 percent in the second quarter of 1996 and a record low of -19 percent in the second quarter of 1999.
+Building Capital Expenditure in Australia decreased to 0.20 percent in the second quarter of 2025 from 1 percent in the first quarter of 2025.
+Building Capital Expenditure in Australia averaged 1.10 percent from 1987 until 2025, reaching an all time high of 52.30 percent in the second quarter of 1996 and a record low of -19.90 percent in the second quarter of 1997.
 This page includes a chart with historical data for Australia Building Capital Expenditure.
-Australia Building Capital Expenditure - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.
+Australia Building Capital Expenditure - data, historical chart, forecasts and calendar of releases - was last updated on September of 2025.

 Building Capital Expenditure in Australia is measured as the quarter-on-quarter change.
 The Survey of New Capital Expenditure includes the following industries classified according to the Australian and New Zealand Standard Industrial Classification, ANZSIC, 2006: Mining, Manufacturing & Other selected industries such as Electricity, Gas, Water and Waste Services, Construction, Wholesale Trade, Retail Trade, Transport, Postal and Warehousing, Information Media and Telecommunications Finance and, Rental, Hiring and Real Estate Services Professional, Scientific and Technical Services.